derwinmcgeary/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

 Which looks reasonable, people start up going to work around 5am, walk around during working hours, then become sedentary in the evening and barely move from midnight on.
-The interval with most stepping is 835.
+The **interval with most stepping** is **835**.

 ## Imputing missing values